GoogleCloudPlatform/professional-services-data-validator/README.md

   [--service-account or -sa PATH_TO_SA_KEY]
                         Service account to use for BigQuery result handler output.
   [--config-file or -c CONFIG_FILE]
-                        YAML Config File Path to be used for storing validations.
+                        YAML Config File Path to be used for storing validations and other features.
+                        See: *Running DVT with YAML Configuration Files* section [--config-file-json or -cj CONFIG_FILE_JSON]
+                        JSON Config File Path to be used for storing validations for application purposes, since we only support generating a JSON config file and all other features are exclusive for YAML config files.
   [--labels or -l KEY1=VALUE1,KEY2=VALUE2]
                         Comma-separated key value pair labels for the run.
   [--format or -fmt]    Format for stdout output.
 Supported formats are (text, csv, json, table).